hntrl/eventkit/docs/guide/concepts/async-processing.md

 const sub = addSub();
 ```

 This is because of how JavaScript promise chaining works.
-If you return a promise-like object from a function, awaiting the return value also implicitly awaits the promise (or promise-like object) you returned.
+If you return a promise from an async function, awaiting the return value also implicitly awaits the promise (or promise-like object) you returned.

 You can circumvent this by wrapping the return value in an object that isn't promise-like: